 Patients diagnosed with diabetes should pay close attention to their eyes and schedule regular eye exams, as diabetes can lead to serious eye conditions such as glaucoma, cataracts, macular edema, and diabetic retinopathy.
-At Normandy Optical, our team of certified diabetic eye doctors will thoroughly examine your eyes, perform a comprehensive eye disease screening, and develop a personalized treatment plan for you.
-Schedule an appointment with our Metro-Detroit eye doctors today!
+At Normandy Optical, our team of diabetic eye doctors near Detroit, MI will thoroughly examine your eyes, perform a comprehensive eye disease screening, and develop a personalized treatment plan for you.
+Schedule an appointment today!

 Some of the most common types of diabetic eye diseases include:

-Cataracts - a clouding of the lens in the eye caused by clumped eye proteins that can prevent a person from seeing clearly.
-Typically caused by aging, but can be related to diabetes and other conditions.
-Treatable with medicated eye drops, eyeglasses, and special lenses, and curable with cataract surgery.
+Cataracts Cataracts are a clouding of the lens in the eye caused by clumped eye proteins that can prevent a person from seeing clearly.
+Cataracts are typically caused by aging but can be related to diabetes and other conditions.

 Blurred vision or difficulty focusing

 Eye pain or discomfort

 If you are experiencing any of these symptoms, you should schedule an appointment with one of our experienced diabetic eye doctors at Normandy Optical right away.
 We can perform a diabetic eye exam to identify the issue.

 Diabetic Eye Disease Risk Factors When high blood sugar from diabetes is combined with certain other factors, it can raise your risk of vision problems.
 In addition to the length of time you’ve had uncontrolled diabetes and how well you control your blood sugar levels, these risk factors include:

 Hypertension, also known as high blood pressure